DeterminateSystems/bootspec-secureboot/rfc.md

 <!-- One paragraph explanation of the feature. -->

-The goal of this feature is to distill and generalize the information that the various NixOS bootloader scripts consume into a single document attached to the generation.
+The goal of this feature is to distill and generalize the information that the various NixOS bootloader scripts consume into a single specification attached to the generation.

 # Motivation
 [motivation]: #motivation